vskjefst/google-translate-ff-extension/README.md

 The Google Translate Firefox Extension lets you translate between any of the languages supported by Google Translate from the Firefox address bar.

+The extension can be installed from the Firefox add-on repository: https://addons.mozilla.org/en-US/firefox/addon/google-translate-all-languages/.

 ## Usage

 ``gt FROM_LANGUAGE TO_LANGUAGE STRING_TO_TRANSLATE``